Information on Melanoma

 - Border of the lesion is irregular

-- Diameter: Moles greater then 6 millimeters are more likely to be melanomas than smaller moles
+- Diameter: Moles greater then 6 millimeters in diameter are more likely to be melanomas than smaller moles.

-- Enlarging: If you notice a lesion or mole enlarging see a Dermatologist soon.
+- Enlarging: If you notice a lesion or mole on your skin growing larger, you should see a Dermatologist soon.